 So, next, you want to dig into which pages and content assets on those pages are outperforming.
 To get a clear picture of exactly how your audience interacts with your site, you should frequently review the bounce rate and time spent on the site.

 The lower the bounce rate percentage, the better.
 Higher bounce rates indicate that people are coming to your site and then bouncing out really fast because they’re not getting what they want.
 The longer time spent on the site is good because it means people are engaging with your content.

 You can also use the free starter trial with a company like Hotjar that delivers audience heat maps.

 You can see, in real-time, what users are clicking on.
 Hotjar collates this data to provide a website map that outlines where most people on your site tend to go.

 Do this right now: Evaluate your content.

 While reading, ask yourself these questions: How am I currently speaking to my audience on my website, in my emails, and through social media?
 Am I talking about myself and my company?
-Am I talking about my products, my webinars, my awards?
+And am I talking about my products, my webinars, and my awards?
 Am I using language or acronyms that only people who work at my organization use?